-Provides display marker control via a horizontal soft key menu.
+This key provides display marker control via a horizontal soft key menu.
 Markers can be turned off or on with a choice of numeric readout for the signal measurements.
-"Absolute" provides actual peak readings while "Delta" measures the relative difference of both power and time between the markers.
-See Figure 2.2.7.9.1.3-6.
+"Absolute" provides actual peak readings while "Delta" measures the relative difference of both power and time between the markers (see Figure 2.2.7.9.1.3-6).